ModdingLinked

 The Method

 In order to make sure that all conflicts between your plugins are intended and/or harmless, you need to check conflicts with xEdit after each mod gets enabled.
-At every run you can choose how to patch the plugins involved and then you will hide the remaining conflicts thanks to xEdit's ModGroups system.
+At every run you can choose how to patch the plugins involved and then you will hide the remaining conflicts thanks to xEdit's Modgroups system.
 At the end you will have a fully patched load order and every conflict that doesn't need intervention will be hidden, leaving room for additions and ease of patching.

 Requirements

-Base Plugins ModGroup
+Base Plugins Modgroup

 The following examples will use a Fallout New Vegas load order, but these concepts are not specific to New Vegas.